Apna and PEP Enterprise

 The Apna project would never have happened without the energy and commitment of Arry Nessa.
 Arry’s family live in Haslingden.
 In 2017 Apna became properly constituted and moved to premises on Manchester Road, Haslingden which it shared with the Dave Pearson Studio.
 The organisation received funding from the Tudor Trust, and ran a wide range of projects including a book group, textile classes, Chai and Chat sessions, and women’s health education programmes.

 In 2020 Tudor Trust funding ended, and with the Covid19 pandemic Apna meetings and group sessions finished at Manchester Road.
-Arry moved to Swindon to be with her partner, but it’s a measure of the success that Apna has achieved that the group has reformed under the name CHAI Rossendale, to develop and follow creative, heritage and other initiatives in a wide range of directions, including projects with The Whitaker Museum & Art Gallery.:
+Arry then moved to Swindon to be with her partner.

 Exhibition at Manchester Whitworth Art Gallery: